tma0si3/cr-examples/track-my-phone/README.md

-# Track my Phone
+# Bosch IoT Things - Track my Phone

-Implements a simple web application to integrate a device with the CR's REST API in JavaScript.
+Implements a simple web application to integrate a device with the Bosch IoT Things REST API in JavaScript.
-The application listenes for geolocation and orientation events of the device and pushes the received data into the CR.
+The application listens for geolocation and orientation events of the device and pushes the received data into Bosch IoT Things.

 ## Configuration